Leicester Square tube station

-The station is on the Charing Cross branch of the Northern line between Tottenham Court Road and Charing Cross stations, and on the Piccadilly line, between Piccadilly Circus and Covent Garden stations.
-It is in Travelcard Zone 1.
+On the Charing Cross branch of the Northern line, the station is between Tottenham Court Road and Charing Cross stations.
+On the Piccadilly line, it is between Piccadilly Circus and Covent Garden stations.

 History

 On early Tube plans, the station was listed as Cranbourn Street, but the present name was used by the Great Northern, Piccadilly and Brompton Railway when the station opened on 15 December 1906.

 Like other stations on the original sections of the Piccadilly and Northern lines, the station was originally constructed with lifts providing access to the platforms.
 The increase in passenger numbers in the 1920s as the Northern line was extended north (to Edgware) and south (to Morden) and the expected further increase from the 1930s extensions of the Piccadilly line led to the reconstruction of the station below ground in the early 1930s.
 New station entrances were constructed to a new sub-surface ticket hall.
 As with the similar sub-surface ticket hall previously built at Piccadilly Circus, this was excavated partially under the roadway.
 From there banks of escalators were provided down to both sets of platforms.
 The redundant lifts were removed but the lift shaft remains in use as a ventilation shaft hidden behind a small door on the first landing of the Cranbourn Street entrance stairs.
 The redeveloped station opened in 1935.